-Once you have created a list of scholarship opportunities that pique your interest, the application process can finally begin.
-While scholarship applications can be daunting, devising a plan of attack can help the process feel far less overwhelming.
-Here are some tried and true tips and tricks to help you through it.
+Once you have compiled a list of scholarships that capture your interest, it’s time to embark on the application process.
+Although scholarship applications can be daunting, devising a plan can help the process feel manageable.
+Here are some proven tips and tricks to help guide you through it smoothly.

 Find Your Niche

 Scholarship committees invest countless hours reviewing applications, increasing pressure on applicants to make their submissions stand out.
 Keep in mind that every contestant is responding to the same questions and essay prompts as you are, so it’s important to try to set yourself apart.
 A wonderful strategy to achieve this is by focusing on your scholarship essays.

 Scholarship essays present an excellent opportunity to showcase your strengths to the judges.
 Begin by making a list of your unique qualities and academic achievements.
 Then, ask yourself which would make the most compelling narrative.
 Find ways to highlight your strengths throughout your application, enabling the scholarship committee to understand why you are the perfect candidate for the award.

 Consider the elements that contribute to your identity and use them as a basis for your scholarship search.
 For instance, if you are a physics student, look for scholarships designed for rising high school seniors interested in pursuing a physics major.
 Capitalize on your unique background to discover scholarships that align with your passions and ambitions.

 While this tip may seem like a no-brainer, it’s on this list for a reason.
 During scholarship application season, the temptation to rush and take short cuts can be strong.
 However, taking the time to thoroughly read each application is of utmost importance and will ultimately save you time in the long run.